What Is A Government/GLC Personal Loan?

 - Other supporting documents may be required (depending on the bank)

-Which banks offer the best personal loans for government servant in Malaysia?
+Which banks offer the best personal loan for government employees in Malaysia?

 Some of the best loans for government employees include loans from Public Bank, Affin Islamic Bank, MBSB Bank and several others.